-Therefore, HOPE585 supports amending the current New York State Mandated Reporting Laws.
+Therefore, HOPE585 urges policymakers to immediately amend New York State Mandated Reporting Laws to prioritize support and prevention over unnecessary surveillance and intervention.

 New York State Mandated Reporting:

 Each year, nationally there are approximately 4 million referrals of suspected child maltreatment, with around 2 million of those reports meeting the criteria for an investigation or alternative response.
 However, only about 600,000 of those reports are substantiated as cases of child maltreatment.
 Seventy-six percent of substantiated reports include allegations of neglect.